-For the three-months ended March 31, 2014 and 2013, NVR Mortgage Finance, Inc. ("NVRM") recorded a fair value adjustment to income of \$420 and \$3,109, respectively.
+For the three months ended March 31, 2015 and 2014, NVRM recorded a fair value adjustment to expense of \$422 and a fair value adjustment to income of \$420, respectively.
 Unrealized gains/losses from the change in the fair value measurements are included in earnings as a component of mortgage banking fees in the accompanying condensed consolidated statements of income.
-The fair value measurement will be impacted in the future by the change in the value of the servicing rights, interest rate movements, security price fluctuations, and the volume and product mix of the Company's closed loans and locked loan commitments.
+The fair value measurement will be impacted in the future by the change in the value of the servicing rights, interest rate movements, security price fluctuations, and the volume and product mix of NVRM's closed loans and locked loan commitments.

-13. Debt
+12. Debt

-As of March 31, 2014, the Company had Senior Notes outstanding with a principal balance of \$600,000.
+As of March 31, 2015, the Company had Senior Notes outstanding with a principal balance of \$600,000.
 The Senior Notes were issued at a discount to yield 3.97% and have been reflected net of the unamortized discount in the accompanying condensed consolidated balance sheet.
-The Senior Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15, which commenced on March 15, 2013.
+The Senior Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15.

 NVRM provides for its mortgage origination and other operating activities using cash generated from operations, borrowings from its parent company, NVR, as well as a revolving mortgage repurchase agreement (the "Repurchase Agreement"), which is non-recourse to NVR.
 The Repurchase Agreement provides for loan purchases up to \$25,000, subject to certain sub-limits.
-The Repurchase Agreement expires on July 30, 2014.
-At March 31, 2014, there was no outstanding debt under the Repurchase Agreement.
+The Repurchase Agreement expires on July 29, 2015.
+At March 31, 2015, there was no outstanding debt under the Repurchase Agreement.
 Amounts outstanding under the Repurchase Agreement are collateralized by the Company's mortgage loans held for sale.
-As of March 31, 2014, there were no borrowing base limitations reducing the amount available for borrowings under the Repurchase Agreement.
+As of March 31, 2015, there were no borrowing base limitations reducing the amount available for borrowings under the Repurchase Agreement.

-14. Commitments and Contingencies
+13. Commitments and Contingencies

 In October 2004, Patrick Tracy, whom NVR had employed as a Sales and Marketing Representative ("SMR"), filed a lawsuit against the Company in the U.S. District Court for the Western District of New York alleging that NVR had misclassified him and other SMRs as outside sales personnel exempt from certain state and federal wage laws, including overtime pay requirements.
 Mr. Tracy's attorneys subsequently filed several other lawsuits in various courts asserting substantially similar claims on behalf of various classes or groups of SMRs.
-None of those courts have held that the claims are appropriate for class, collective, or other group treatment, and the Western District of New York ruled in April 2013 that the claims pending in that court could not proceed on such a basis
+None of those courts have held that the claims are appropriate for class, collective, or other group treatment, and the Western District of New York ruled in April 2013 that the claims in Mr. Tracy's case could not proceed on such a basis.
+The Western District of New York reached the same conclusion in July 2014 regarding a separate case that Mr. Tracy's attorneys brought on behalf of other SMRs.